On the characterization of Danielewski surfaces by their automorphism group: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank M.\,Zaidenberg for useful discussions.
+The authors would like to thank M.\,Zaidenberg for useful discussions and both anonymous referees for numerous comments that helped to improve the exposition of the paper.
 Part of this work was done during a stay of the three authors at IMPAN in Warsaw.
 We would like to thank IMPAN and the organizers of the Simons semester ``Varieties: Arithmetic and Transformations'' for the hospitality.
 The second author {would like to thank the Max-Plank Institute for Mathematics in Bonn for its kind support. }

 This work was partially supported by the grant 346300 for IMPAN from the Simons Foundation and the matching 2015-2019 Polish MNiSW fund.
-The first author was supported by Fondecyt project number 1160864.
-The third author was supported by the SNF, project number P2BSP2\_175008.